JasperZhang121/Vaults/README.md

 ## Status Update

 - _**Ongoing Process**:_ ~~I am in the midst of rearranging files, which could temporarily disrupt the repository's organization.~~
-- _**Focus Areas**:_ Recently, my attention has been primarily directed towards NLP, LLM, Deep Learning, and Big Data.
+- _**Focus Areas**:_ My main interests are NLP, LLM, Deep Learning, and Big Data.
+Given my current work, I predominantly engage with Big Data, so my recent writings focus on this area.
 - _**Coming Soon**:_ Leveraging my dual background in Finance and Computer Science, coupled with my insights into Capital Markets and AI, I'm looking to expand on the Quant and Fintech realms.

 ## Known Issues